NatanSisoev/FeedForwardNeuralNetwork/results.md

 over the 30 iterations, parallelized has made a difference, so for now we will leave it

 very small difference between each tag, we can leave both

+## TEST_004

+> going back to all tags, now we're interested in the individual tags, which provides the best speedup